Monokuma: Concept and creation

-Referring to the creation of Monokuma by Kazutaka Kodaka and the character's subsequent position as a mascot of Spike Chunsoft appearing in multiple other video game series produced by the company, Danganronpa series producer Yoshinori Terasawa stated that:
+Referring to the creation of Monokuma by Kazutaka Kodaka and the character's subsequent position as a mascot of Spike Chunsoft appearing in multiple other video game series produced by the company, Danganronpa series producer Yoshinori Terasawa stated:

 "[Monokuma] was created with an image of contradictions in mind, like good and evil, hope and despair.
 These contradicting elements create a sort of highlighting effect.
 Although it ended up being much darker than expected (laughs).
 But I think that's just an expression of Mr. Kodaka's nature, as well.
 It's nice to see Monokuma show up in different games, because I get to see him from a user's perspective.
 Even within those different game worlds, I think he still exerts his presence.
 Society these days seems to have a general feeling of hopelessness.
 So I thought it would be good to emphasize the importance of having hope and just moving forward."

 For the English dub of the game, Spike Chunsoft specifically requested NIS America to keep Monokuma's name the same.
 The team described the character as their favorite to localize, working together to keep the character looking funny and at the same time threatening like in the Japanese version, which led to difficulties in finding a suitable voice actor to embody their "hyperactive psychopath[ic] nature" due to the "beloved[ness]" of the original voice actress, characterizing him as "bossy, condescending, smarmy, goofy, quick to anger, quick to forgive, quick to anger again, devious, and totally lovable".